Omegapoint-Norge-Academy/secure-by-design/SalesApi/README.md

 This step can be done either as a continuation of step 1 or the 1-token-validation project can be used as a starting point.

-The purpose of this step to transform the access token into local permissions and to add any additional permissions that the users might have that is not represented in the access token.
-This might be permissions stored in the system or a local IDP.
+The purpose of this step is to transform the access token into local permissions and to add any additional permissions that the users might have that is not represented in the access token.
+This might be permissions stored in the system or a local IdP.

 In ASP.NET, we often implement this by using a claims transformation class.
 Create a new class named `ClaimsTransformation` in the `Infrastructure` folder of your project.
 Copy the below code to the class: